Articular process

-The articular processes or zygapophyses (Greek ζυγον = "yoke" (because it links two vertebrae) + απο = "away" + φυσις = "process") of a vertebra are projections of the vertebra that serve the purpose of fitting with an adjacent vertebra.
+The articular process or zygapophysis (ζυγόν + apophysis) of a vertebra is a projection of the vertebra that serves the purpose of fitting with an adjacent vertebra.
 The actual region of contact is called the articular facet.

 Articular processes spring from the junctions of the pedicles and laminæ, and there are two right and left, and two superior and inferior.
 These stick out of an end of a vertebra to lock with a zygapophysis on the next vertebra, to make the backbone more stable.